ArchesClimate: Probabilistic Decadal Ensemble Generation With Flow Matching: Discussion and Conclusions

-ArchesClimate offers a powerful and efficient complement to traditional climate modeling approaches.
-By leveraging machine learning, ArchesClimate produces decadal climate predictions with comparable accuracy at a fraction of the computational cost of running a climate model.
+ArchesClimate offers an alternative to climate model emulation at a monthly timestep using deep learning.
 This advancement enables broader access to probabilistic climate projections and supports more timely, informed decision-making in response to climate change.